trueos/trueos-docs/trueos-handbook/sysadmclient.rst

 * Once the update is complete, the new boot environment, or updated snapshot, is added as the first entry in the boot menu and activated so that the system will boot into it, unless you pause the boot menu and specify otherwise.
-A pop-up message, shown in :numref:`Figure %s: Managing the Reboot After Update <update1>`, will indicate that a reboot is required.
+A pop-up message will indicate that a reboot is required.
 You can either finish what you are doing and reboot now into the upgraded snapshot, or ask the system to remind you again at a later time.
 To configure the time of the next warning, click the "Next Reminder" drop-down menu where you can select 1, 5, 12, or 24 hours, 30 minutes, or never (for this login session).
 Note that the system will not apply any more updates or allow you to start another manual update or install additional software using AppCafe®